tESS RENÉ

 Why It’s Worth Speaking Up

 Remaining silent may feel like keeping the peace, but over time it erodes self-trust.
-When you consistently withhold your voice to avoid conflict, you teach your inner world that your opinions are less important than keeping friends.
+Your inner critic may try to convince you that silence is maturity, but when you consistently withhold your voice to avoid conflict, you teach your inner world that your opinions are less important than keeping friends.
 That bargain may preserve surface harmony, but it quietly depletes you.

 • Silence protects comfort but sacrifices authenticity.